 By Ryan Felman

 Spartan Race Finished!

-In June of this year I ran my first 5K with a time of 31 minutes.
+In June of 2018 I ran my first 5K with a time of 31 minutes.
 I could barely breathe when I finished and had to walk run the last mile.
 I simply ran out of steam and had to convince myself that I wasn’t tired.
 I did no training for this race, but I thought I was in decent shape.
 I needed to find a baseline to start from though and this was it.

 What is a Spartan Race?

 A Spartan Race is an obstacle course you run in a race against other athletes, the elements and most importantly, yourself.
-There are three types of races: Sprint, Super and Beast at at 3 miles, 8 miles and 12 miles respectively.
+There are three types of races: Sprint, Super and Beast at 3 miles, 8 miles and 12 miles respectively.
 Each race comes with several obstacles including rope climbs, monkey bars, spear throwing and cargo net climbing.

 I knew I had a long way to go, but if I could run a 5K, I could definitely run a Spartan Sprint with the right training, and I busted my ass for months.
 In about 90 days, I lost 20 pounds, worked on my strength and my endurance.
 This meant I woke up before dawn and ran before work.
 I went to the gym after work on days when I wasn’t running.
 I began to set new PRs in the gym and kept pushing harder.
 Limits did not exist for me.